rakeshchandrapal/MyAniApp/README.md

 Some commands to run.

-When added/editing `.graphql` files run `dart run build_runner watch --delete-conflicting-outputs`
+When added/editing `.graphql` files && to add new routes run `dart run build_runner watch --delete-conflicting-outputs`

-Kinda of file based routing but I don't feel like working too much on it.
-Run `dart run scripts/routes.dart home=/home/overview` to generate new routes
+Also run dart run ./scripts/graphql.dart for `.graphql` files